-With a Massey GDipArts (Psychology) you’ll explore the thoughts, feelings and actions of individuals and groups in a social and cultural context.
+You’ll explore the thoughts, feelings and actions of individuals and groups in a social and cultural context.
 Psychology will help you make sense of the human impact on the world.
-At Massey, you can choose from a wide range of courses that reflect the diversity of psychology.
-You’ll learn about the natural, social and biological sides of psychology, as well as research methods and applications of psychology.
+You’ll learn about the natural, social and biological sides of psychology.
+You’ll also gain skills in research methods and applications of psychology.

 You’ll ask questions such as:

-A diploma in psychology will equip you with valuable transferable skills including research, analysis, communication, problem-solving and interpersonal skills.
+A graduate diploma in psychology will equip you with valuable transferable skills.
+This includes research, analysis, communication, problem-solving and interpersonal skills.

 If you want to be a registered psychologist, you can explore your qualification options in our psychology pathways tool.